sky-ecosystem/rates-conv/README.md

 The contract makes use of optimized storage to ease the cost of deployment.
 Each rate is stored as `rate - RAY`, so only the relevant part of the rate takes space in storage.
 Each rate is stored in 8 bytes, so every storage position fits exactly four rates.

-On reads, the function `btor(bps)` will fetch the correct storage slot, fetch the desired rate within it, add one RAY and return the result
+On reads, the function `btor(bps)` will fetch the correct storage slot, fetch the desired rate within it, add one RAY and return the result.

+The contract also includes a conversion function `rtob(ray)` that calculates the annualized BPS rate from the per-second rate.

 ### Limitations